isomerpages/moh-upec/_our-work/Community Responsiveness/FAQs on CPR and AED.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>A: </strong>All government sports facilities (e.g. sports stadiums
-and gyms), most government facilities (e.g. fire stations and police stations, prison link centres, military camps and schools), most major tourist attractions, MRT stations, shopping centres, hotels and country clubs are equipped with AEDs.
+and gyms), most government facilities (e.g. fire stations, police stations, prison link centres, military camps and schools), most major tourist attractions, MRT stations, shopping centres, hotels and country clubs are equipped with AEDs.
 There is an ongoing pilot program where AEDs are installed at the lift lobby in every 2-3 HDB blocks.&nbsp;</p>
 <p>These AEDs are accessible to anyone who needs them.
 All laypersons are
-allowed to use them, but undergoing CPR/AED training is highly encouraged as it will help you to be familiar with them and use it when it is needed.
+allowed to use them, but undergoing CPR/AED training is highly encouraged, as it will help you to be familiar with them and use them when needed.
-Download the “myResponder” mobile application where there is a function that allows you to search for an AED near you.</p>
+Download the “myResponder” mobile application, where there is a function that allows you to search for an AED near you.</p>
 </div>
 </details>